 If you live in a hot country, you know the importance of having a functional A/C system in your car.

-Unfortunately, the AC system contains many different parts, which means that many parts can possibly fail.
+Unfortunately, the AC system contains many different parts, which means there are many parts that can fail.

-But how do you know if the AC compressor is the one to blame when your AC system is not blowing cold air anymore?
+How do you know if the AC compressor is the one to blame when your AC system isn’t blowing cold air anymore?
 Let’s find out!
+I will begin with a quick overview of the signs to look for.

-Here is a more detailed list of the most common symptoms of a bad AC compressor.
+Here is a more detailed list of the signs of a bad or failing AC compressor to look for:

 This may seem like an obvious first choice on the list.
-However, there are a number of things to look out for, which could point to a bad compressor being at fault if your A/C stops working.
+However, there are a number of things to look out forif your A/C stops working which could point to a bad compressor being at fault.

 If your vehicle indicates that your A/C should be on (usually by a little light on the A/C button), but you don’t feel a temperature change, this could point towards a faulty compressor.